-Comprehensive general liability insurance is an outdated term for general liability insurance, a business insurance policy that provides coverage for customer injuries, customer property damage, and lawsuits related to both.
+Comprehensive general liability insurance refers to a business insurance policy that provides coverage for customer injuries, customer property damage, and lawsuits related to both.